LiliaFramework/Lilia/docs/docs/libraries/lia.bars.md

 **Description:**

-Iterates through all registered bars, applies smoothing to their values,

-and draws them on the HUD according to their priority and visibility rules.
+Iterates through all registered bars, applies smoothing to their values, and draws them on the HUD according to their priority and visibility rules.
+The hooks `ShouldHideBars` and `ShouldBarDraw` are consulted to decide when a bar is rendered.

 **Parameters:**